Over the past 15 years, Agile and DevOps have transformed how organizations deliver software.

 Closing the Ownership Gap

 A collaborative Database DevOps approach addresses this by treating database changes with the same rigor as application code.
-High-performing organizations, or “Leaders,” are characterized by unified environments and a formal investment in training to bridge these gaps.
+High-performing organizations are characterized by unified environments and a formal investment in training to bridge these gaps.

 Modernizing the CI/CD Pipeline